Are you building a brand new website from scratch, and need to write pages and pages of content for it?

-Your website is your small business’ home base in the online world, and the words you put on your website are one of the biggest – if not *the* biggest – driver in making the sale.
-Putting solid effort into the planning and execution of your website content should be a top priority of any business owner.
+Your website is your small business’ home base in the online world, and the words you put on your website are one of the biggest – if not *the* biggest – driver in proving your expertise and experience, and making the sale.
+Putting solid effort into the planning and execution of your website content should be a top priority of any small business owner.

 10 Tips for Writing Website Content

 - Determine your Writing Voice Your industry and customer type will greatly impact this, along with your company culture.
 Keep in mind that your customers likely don’t understand your business, industry, and offerings as well or as deeply as you do, so make sure your tone is helpful, positive, yet explanatory.
 Another important piece of advice: your writing voice needs to be consistent across your site.

 - Use Headings The oversized “10 Tips for Writing Website Content” above would be a heading.
 Headings are helpful for content organization reasons and for readers scanning the page (as they call out specific sections of text on a long page), and are beneficial if you are concerned about SEO (which you should be).

 - Turn a Paragraph into a Bulleted List See what I did there?
 OK, in all seriousness, most people scan website pages and news articles instead of reading them word for word.
 Using bullets to highlight numerous features your products have, or the several reasons why you are better than your competition, is much better than mentioning those same reasons or features in sentence form in a regular paragraph.